pro

 • History majors have gone on to fulfilling careers in law, public policy, education, business, medicine, and technology.
 They work in secondary education and government, for nonprofits and NGOs and as entrepreneurs.

 • History majors and minors learn to excel in writing, oral presentation, and research.
-These skills can be applied in a broad range of fields, from law, to education, to medicine and business.
+These skills can be applied in a broad range of fields, including law, education, medicine and business.

 • Students interested in the sciences often discover that having a major or minor in history diversifies their academic training and makes their applications to graduate and medical schools even more competitive.